Tracking and Exporting Sent Notification Logs

 Template

-Displays the name of the template that was used when the notification request was triggered.
+Displays the specific template name and unique content layout structure utilized when the notification request was fired.

 Notification Event

-Displays the name of the Event that was triggered with the notification request made to Fyno
+Displays the corresponding core Event configuration name triggered with the notification API request made to Fyno.

 Destination